-Level 4 aims to provide an induction to the processes, materials and practices of Illustration.
-This will centre on drawing and narrative, beginning with experimental approaches to drawing and image making using analogue and digital techniques of creating still and sequential images, and creating narratives through these approaches.
-Teaching will then progress to look at genres of illustration, such as children's book illustration, comic art, animation and fashion illustration, giving you the opportunity to apply and understand your practice within these contexts.
-Throughout this process you will contextualise and critique your own work, the work of your peers and the work of professionals.
-You will understand the difference between representative approaches to illustration, working with found or provided narratives, and imaginative approaches.
-Through this progressive development you will have an emerging sense of your personal 'voice' as an illustrator.
+Level 4 aims to provide an induction to the processes, materials and practices of Photography.
+This will centre learning the core techniques of both digital and darkroom photography, creating images under both studio controlled lighting conditions and also outside the studio, working with a range of cameras and technologies.
+The teaching will then progress to look at the fundamental genres of photography such as documentary, art, editorial and fashion photography, giving you're the opportunity to apply and understand your practice within these contexts.
+All through this process you will contextualise and critique your own work, the work of your peers and the work of professionals.
+You will begin to understand photography as storytelling through constructing and sequencing images, and contextualising your work with professional examples.
+Through this progressive development you will have an emerging sense of your personal approach as a reflective photographer.

-Alongside the studio modules, the Critical Contexts module provides a foundational knowledge in the key theories and histories of Illustration alongside other art forms.
+Alongside the studio modules, the Critical Contexts module provides a foundational knowledge in the key theories and histories of Photography alongside other art forms.
 You will investigate topics and create essays and research projects which illuminate your understanding of these practices and contexts.

-Also within Critical Contexts, you will begin to construct a personal reflective portfolio in which you will consider all your work, both practical and theoretical, and the connections, meanings and implications of this work for your future practice.
+Also within Critical Contexts, you will begin to construct a personal reflective portfolio in which you will consider all your work, both practical and theoretical, and consider the connections, meanings and implications of this work for your future practice.
 This portfolio will be regularly reviewed with your academic tutor and tutor group and you will start to make judgements about the future direction of your studies.

-Level 5 is intended to develop more detailed knowledge and understanding of Illustration through theory and practice, building upon the work you have undertaken in Level 4.
-You will refine your practice in both still and sequential image making and apply your skills in constructing compelling narratives in a variety of professional contexts and genres.
-These will be developed through tutor led projects, live projects with external partners and the opportunity to initiate and develop your own projects.
+Level 5 is intended to develop more detailed knowledge and understanding of Photography through theory and practice building upon the work you have undertaken in Level 4.
+You will refine your practice in both studio and real world contexts, exploring the relationship to people, places and social narratives in more depth.
+Reflecting on your work using the lens of the different genres of photography will be key to furthering your understanding of your own practice.
+This will be developed through tutor led projects, live projects with external partners and the opportunity to initiate and develop your own projects.

 Alongside the studio modules you will continue to build your skills and research and enquiry through the Critical Enquiry module which will enable you to learn diverse approaches to research and develop your own voice as a researcher.
-You will also continue to develop and review your reflective portfolio, making connections between theory, and practice as well as external professional practice, considering the impact of work related learning opportunities undertaken through the year.
+You will also continue to develop and review your reflective portfolio making connections between theory, practice and also external professional practice considering the impact of work related learning opportunities undertaken through the year.

 Students who wish to study away for a semester during Level 5 will undertake (at York St John University, in the semester preceding or following their time away) 20 credits of Critical Enquiry (1 or 2) which still provides a holistic overview of the learning through the level, including the experience of studying away, but appropriately adjusts the submission requirements accordingly.
-Students studying away will also normally only undertake either Illustration Practice and Development or Illustration Exposition.
+Students studying away will also normally only undertake either Photography Practice & Development or Photography Exposition.